 Research Interests: Delegated Portfolio Management.
 Market Efficiency and Market Frictions.
 The Real Impact of Financial Markets (e.g., Short Selling and Financial Globalization).
 AI and FinTech.
 The Influence of Social, Environmental, and Cultural Considerations.

-[2] Massimo Massa, Xiaoqiao Wang, Bohui Zhang, and Hong Zhang, 2024, “The Boundaries of the Law: Can US Private Enforcement Discipline Foreign Firms?,” Journal of International Business Studies, forthcoming.
+[2] Massimo Massa, Xiaoqiao Wang, Bohui Zhang, and Hong Zhang, 2025, “The Boundaries of the Law: Can US Private Enforcement Discipline Foreign Firms?,” Journal of International Business Studies, 56:62–83.
+(UTD 25, FT 50)

-We find that a US class-action lawsuit against a foreign firm cross-listed in the US negatively affects the value of its non-US-listed industry peers in its home country.
-Foreign peer firms subsequently improve their governance practices and financial policies to restore shareholder value.
-These observations suggest that private enforcement in the US has a worldwide reach.
+We find that a US class-action lawsuit against a foreign firm cross-listed in the US reduces the value of its non-US-listed industry peers in the firm's home country.
+These peer firms subsequently strengthen their governance practices and financial policies to restore shareholder value.
+Our study reveals an important global reach of US private enforcement: its disciplinary effects extend far beyond US borders.

 [7] Massimo Massa, James O’Donovan, and Hong Zhang, 2022, “International Asset Pricing with Strategic Business Groups,” Journal of Financial Economics, 145, 339-361.